 Cruelty Investigations: There is no excuse for animal abuse.
-The Houston SPCA investigates more than 14,000 cases of animal neglect, cruelty and abuse every year.
+The Houston SPCA investigates more than 7,000 cases of animal neglect, cruelty and abuse every year.
 Please report cruelty against animals!
-For more information visit our Cruelty Investigations page.
+For more information, visit our Cruelty Investigations page.

 Pet Loss Support Group: Provides a professionally facilitated, supportive and safe environment for people to grieve the end of a relationship with a special friend.
-The group meets on the first Tuesday of every month at 7 p.m. in the Houston SPCA education center.
+The group meets on the first Tuesday of every month at 6 p.m. in the Houston SPCA education center.
 This is a free service for all who attend.
-For information visit our Pet Loss page.
+For information, visit our Pet Loss page.

-Volunteers: Hundreds of kind and caring people donate thousands of hours of their personal time to help the abused and homeless animals at the Houston SPCA.
-For more information about joining our team visit our volunteers page.
+Volunteers: Hundreds of kind and caring people donate thousands of hours of their personal time to help the animals at the Houston SPCA.
+For more information about joining our team, visit our volunteer page.

 The Houston SPCA is located at